A robust approach to quantifying uncertainty in matching problems of causal inference: Approximate and Exact Distributions of Robust Test Statistics

+Another important advantage of the theorems given in the last two sections is that they permit us to \textit{generate lookup tables for the finite-sample null distributions of interest in polynomial time}.
+Let $M = \sum_{l=1}^L M_l$ be the total number of matches made.
+A na\"ive procedure for computing a lookup table for the distribution in Theorems \ref{Thm:Sharpa} and \ref{Thm:Nulla} for a given dataset based on brute force enumeration has computational complexity $O(2^{N^M + (N^M)^{2}})$, because naively computing the domain of these distributions is a version of the subset-sum problem.

-Figure \ref{Fig:Distributions} shows marginal distributions of $\chi^+$ and $\chi^-$ derived from the joint distributions in Theorems \ref{Thm:Null} and \ref{Thm:Sharp}, respectively.
-We simulated datasets from the DGPs described in those section and estimated the distributions with the formulas in the theorem and the mDFT method described before.
-Panel (a) shows that there is a location and scale difference in the distribution of $\chichi$ when the null is true and when it isn't.
-This is additional evidence of our tests' capacity to detect full-sample treatment effects.
+Fortunately, the complexity of computing the distribution of $\chichi$ under both $\Hzero$ and $\Hsharp$ can be significantly reduced because by Thms. \ref{Thm:Nulla} and \ref{Thm:Sharpa}, these distributions are convolutions of simpler distributions.
+We take advantage of this fact and of existing fast convolution algorithms to establish the following result: \begin{theorem} There exists an algorithm that creates a probability table for the null distribution of $\chichi$ given in Theorems \ref{Thm:Sharpa} and \ref{Thm:Nulla} in $O(4M N^{4M}\log N)$. \end{theorem} We give proof of this theorem and outline the algorithm in question in the appendix.
+Note that the theorem directly implies that the worst-case time of computing the exact distributions of $\chichi$ is polynomial in $N$.
+Figure \ref{Fig:Distributions} in Appendix \ref{App:Sec:SimDist} shows marginal distributions of $\chichi$ computed with the algorithm in Theorem \ref{Thm:DFT}, and shows that there is a location and scale difference between the distribution of $\chichi$ when the null is true and when it is not.
+This demonstrates our tests' capacity to detect full-sample treatment effects.